qemu/qemu/docs/devel/writing-monitor-commands.rst

 1. The "mon" and "qdict" arguments are mandatory for all HMP functions.
 The former is the monitor object.
 The latter is how the monitor passes arguments entered by the user to the command implementation
 2. hmp_hello_world() performs error checking.
-In this example we just print the error description to the user, but we could do more, like taking different actions depending on the error qmp_hello_world() returns
+In this example we just call hmp_handle_error() which prints a message to the user, but we could do more, like taking different actions depending on the error qmp_hello_world() returns
 3. The "err" variable must be initialized to NULL before performing the QMP call